ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics workspace untaint`
 {: #schematics-workspace-untaint}

-Manually marks an instance or resources as untainted, by forcing the resources to be restored on the next apply.
+Manually marks an instance or resources as `untaint`, by forcing the resources to be restored on the next apply.
 When you perform next plan the changes shows as restored and in the next apply the change is implemented.
 {: shortdesc}

 You can execute [`ibmcloud schematics state list`](/docs/schematics?topic=schematics-schematics-cli-reference#state-list) command to view the tainted status of your resources. `Taint Status` returns **tainted** for (true) or **blank** for (false).